anoncoder555/logistic_growth/README.md

 From section three, the plot of observed experimental data with the fitted logistic growth model showed that the model closely aligned with the data.
 This suggests that my estimated parameters effectively describe bacterial growth dynamics under the experimental conditions.

+## QUESTION TWO:  Use your estimates of N0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.
+How does it compare to the population size predicted under logistic growth?